osmosis-labs/osmosis/x/superfluid/README.md

 ### `types.TypeEvtSuperfluidUnbondLock`

-This event is emitted in the message server after starting unbonding for currently superfluid undelegating lock.
+This event is emitted in the message server after starting unbonding for the currently superfluid undelegating lock.

 It consists of the following attributes: